chochain/tensorForth/README.md

-  fetch      (D -- D')           - fetch a mini-batch from dataset on return stack rewind     (D -- D')           - rewind dataset internal counters (for another epoch) batchsize  (D -- D b)          - get input batch size of a model
+  fetch      (D -- D')           - fetch a mini-batch from dataset on return stack rewind     (D -- D')           - rewind dataset internal counters (for another epoch) batchsize  (D -- D b)          - get input batch size of a model nn.len     (D -- D n)          - query total num of samples of dataset from corpus

   forward    (N -- N')           - execute one forward path with rs[-1] dataset, layer-by-layer in given model forward    (N ds -- N')        - execute one forward propagation with TOS dataset, layer-by-layer in given model